 bfgs bfgs=number Default: 0 Selects strategies of BFGS updates for the arc-length methods in non-linear analysis.
-See the Executing MSC Nastran (p.
-1) in the MSC Nastran Quick Reference Guide for more information on this keyword. bpool bpool=value Default See text below.
+See the Executing MSC Nastran in the MSC Nastran Quick Reference Guide for more information on this keyword. bpool bpool=value Default See text below.
 Specifies the number of GINO and/or executive blocks, or memory size in MB, GB, etc., that are placed in buffer pool.
 The size is specified as the number of blocks (BUFFSIZE words long), a percentage of MEM, or the number of words or bytes followed by one of the modifiers: "T", "TW", "TB", "G", "GW", "GB", "M", "MW", "MB", "K", "KW", "KB", "W", "B".
-See Specifying Memory Sizes, 65 for a description of these modifiers.
-If mem=max (which is the default) or/and solve=auto is not used, the default of bpool is 150 GINO blocks.
-If solve=auto is used, bpool will be set automatically.
-If mem=max is used, the default of bpool will be set to: 25% of memory for non SOL 101 or SOL 400. the remaining memory after memory estimate needed for the solver for SOL 101 or SOL 400.
-Example: nast_ver ex xample bpool=100mb buffpool buffpool=number Default: See bpool Specifies the number of GINO and/or executive blocks, or memory in MB, GB, etc., that are placed in the buffer pool.
+See Specifying Memory Sizes for a description of these modifiers.
+If mem=max (which is the default) or/and solve=auto is not ubpool is 150 GINO blocks.
+If solve=auto is used, bpool will be set automatically. uto is not used, the default of automatically.
+If mem=max is used, the default of bpool will be set to: 25% of memory for non SOL or non SOL 101 or SOL 400. the remaining memory after memory estimate needed for the solver for SOL 101 or SOL 400.
+Example: nast_ver example bpool=100mb buffpool buffpool=number Default: See bpool Specifies the number of GINO and/or executive blocks, or memory in MB, GB, etc., that are placed in the buffer pool.
 This keyword is a synonym for the "bpool" keyword.
 See the description of the "bpool" keyword for more information.

 buffsize buffsize=value Default: 32769 Specifies the physical record size, in words (32769 8 bytes), of all MSC Nastran DBsets except those specified with INIT statements and MSCOBJ.
 The physical I/O size is BUFFSIZE-1 words.
 If "buffsize=estimate" is specified, ESTIMATE will be used to determine value .
-See Estimating BUFFSIZE, 68 for recommended BUFFSIZE values based on model size.
+See Estimating BUFFSIZE for recommended BUFFSIZE values based on model size.
 BUFFSIZE must reflect the maximum BUFFSIZE of all DBsets attached to the job including the delivery database, which is generated with a BUFFSIZE of 8193.
 If you generate your own delivery database, this default may be different.
 The maximum value of BUFFSIZE is 65537 words.
 BUFFSIZE must be one plus a multiple of the disk block size.
-The disk default block size may be determined with the "system" special function described in Using the Help Facility and Other Special Functions, 63; specific block size information may be obtained from your system administrator.
-Example: Example: nast_ver example buffsize=16385 The BUFFSIZE is set to 16385 words. casi If set to "no" it will disable the casi so is specified. lver as a poss ible option when "solve=auto" config config=number Default: Computer dependent Specifies the configuration (CONFIG) number used by MSC Nastran to select timing constants.
-You can change this value to select the timing constants of a different computer model.
+The disk default block size may be determined with the "system" special function described in Using the Help Facility and Other Special Functions; specific block size information may be obtained from your system administrator.
+Example: nast ver example buffsize=16385 The BUFFSIZE is set to 16385 words. casi If set to "no" it will disable the casi so is specified. lver as a poss ible option when "solve=auto" childout childout=yes,no Default: No Specifies the output files from the chi node. ld nodes are to be copied back to the local config config=number Default: Computer dependent Specifies the configuration (CONFIG) number used by MSC Nastran to so timing constants.
+You can change this value to select the timing constants of different computer model.
 A configuration number of zero is considered undefined by the nastran command.
-See Defining a Computer Model Name and CONFIG Number, 50 and Generating a Timing Block for a New Computer, 51 for additional information. constitle constitle=yes, no Default: Yes (Windows) Specifies whether or not the console title bar is to be modified to have the job identification.
+See Defining a Computer Model Name and Computer and Generating a Timing Block for a New Computer for additional information. constitle constitle=yes, no Default: Yes (Windows) Specifies whether or not the console title bar is to be modified to have the job identification.
 This keyword is only applicable to Windows systems.